ethomson/GoogleAnalyticsHandler/README.md

        </appSettings>
      </configuration>

+   You can also set this as a connection string, which is useful in case your `appSetting`s are not inherited in a way that you would like, particularly if you are using the location-based redirect appSetting configuration described below.

-   Or for Azure Web Apps, you can configure this in the Azure Portal.
+   For Azure Web Apps, you can configure this in the Azure Portal.

 3. Configure the handler for whatever path(s) you want to report to Google Analytics.
 For example, to configure all `rss.xml` requests